 The consultation is the basic tool of general practice and, like general practice, it has changed and evolved over the years.
 Many factors have contributed to changes in consultation styles, content and length.
 In the 1950s patients did not usually have booked appointment times and queued to see the doctor.
 Appointments were of necessity very short.
 The brief clinical notes on consultations still evident in Lloyd George records often reflect a more succinct consultation.

-The 1960s and 1970s saw the advent of allocated appointment times, with each patient allocated 5 minutes.
+The 1960s and 1970s saw the advent of allocated appointment times, with each patient allocated five minutes.
 Today the Quality and Outcomes Framework demands consultations at 10-minute intervals.
 Short consultations can still successfully achieve important objectives.
-In one study in the UK, average consultation lengths were 8 minutes.
-Patients with psychosocial problems were given 1 minute longer on average and this was sufficient to improve quality of care.
+In one study in the UK, average consultation lengths were eight minutes.
+Patients with psychosocial problems were given one minute longer on average and this was sufficient to improve quality of care.
 Patients continue to express dissatisfaction with the time spent with their GP.
 Although this can be improved by increasing the length of consultations, it may be more realistic to improve the way time is spent within the consultation.